-- 40 After application of the equity method, including recognising the associate's or joint venture's losses in accordance with paragraph 38, the entity applies paragraphs 41A-41Cto determine whether it isany objective evidence that its net investment in the associate or joint venture is impaired. - 41 The entity applies the impairment requirements in Ind AS 109 to its other interests in the associate or joint venture that are in the scope of Ind AS 109 and that do not constitute a part of the net investment. - 41A The net investment in an associate or joint venture is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the net investment (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows from the net investment that can be reliably estimated.
+- 40 After application of the equity method, including recognising the associate's or joint venture's losses in accordance with paragraph 38, the entity applies paragraphs 41A-41Cto determine whether it isany objective evidence that its net investment in the associate or joint venture is impaired. - 41 Omitted7 - 41A The net investment in an associate or joint venture is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the net investment (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows from the net investment that can be reliably estimated.
 It may not be possible to identify a single, discrete event that caused the impairment.
 Rather the combined effect of several events may have caused the impairment.
 Losses expected as a result of future events, no matter how likely, are not recognised.
-Objective evidence that the net investment is impaired includes observable data that comes to the attention of the entity about the following loss events: - (a) significant financial difficulty of the associate or joint venture;
+Objective evidence that the net investment is impaired includes observable data that comes to the attention of the entity about the following loss events: - (a) significant financial difficulty of the associate or joint venture; - (b) a breach of contract, such as a default or delinquency in payments by the associate or joint venture;